-5.45 The Government has intended to introduce a new financial regime for local government for several years.
-This long delayed change has meant that the council has struggled to plan for the medium term and decision making has been forced to be more focused on the short term than strategic on occasion.
-The changes to the local government financial regime potentially include

-Business Rates Retention and the reset of Business Rates, a replacement for New Homes Bonus and a Fair Funding Review.
+5.44 The Government has intended to introduce a new financial regime for local government for a number of years.
+There was an original delay, then Covid, then the Ukraine war, cost of living crisis and change in Prime Minister and Cabinet.
+These major changes have understandably made it difficult for Government to focus on longer term planning for local government finance, just as the same issues make it difficult for local authorities themselves to plan.
+The changes to the local government financial regime potentially include Business Rates Retention and the reset of Business Rates, a replacement for New Homes Bonus and a Fair Funding Review.

-- 5.46 Each of these issues have been discussed in previous years' budget reports, with the conclusion that it was impossible to determine how both Core and Incentive based funding will change under the new regime.
-Material variances exist between the best /worst case future scenarios and it is essential that a prudent approach is adopted until further details become available. - 5.47 The Council has at the present date minimal general fund uncommitted capital resources.
+- 5.45 Each of these issues have been discussed in previous years' budget reports, with the conclusion that it was impossible to determine how both Core and Incentive based funding will change under the new regime.
+Material variances exist between the best /worst case future scenarios and it is essential that a prudent approach is adopted until further details become available. - 5.46 The Council has at the present date minimal general fund uncommitted capital resources.
 Its future programme will be financed by the generation of capital receipts and prudential borrowing subject to its financing being prudent, sustainable and affordable.
-Although with the advent of higher interest rates, it is becoming harder to justify borrowing to fund capital spending, especially as there is also an opportunity cost to borrowing, of foregoing an investment return. - 5.48 The major potential adverse impact over the medium term is regarding Government policy, a Business Rates reset being the most significant.
+Although with the advent of higher interest rates, it is becoming harder to justify borrowing to fund capital spending, especially as there is also an opportunity cost to borrowing, of foregoing an investment return. - 5.47 The major potential adverse impact over the medium term is regarding Government policy, a Business Rates reset being the most significant.
 However, any reset is likely to be accompanied by a reasonable lead-in, with transitional relief.
 The Council also holds a reserve to soften the impact of Business Rates fluctuations, which could support the 2024-25 Budget if needed.